johnno1962/InjectionNext/README.md

     }
     #endif
 ```
+The binary bundles also integrate [Nimble](https://github.com/Quick/Nimble)
+and a slightly modified version of the [Quick](https://github.com/Quick/Quick)
+testing framework to inhibit spec caching under their respective Apache licences.

-To inject tests on a device: When enabling the "Enable Deivces" menu item
+To inject tests on a device: use these bundles and, when enabling the
-select "Enable testing on device" which will add the parameters shown
+"Enable Devices" menu item select "Enable testing on device" which
-to the link of each dynamic library.
-As you do this a command will be
+will add the parameters shown to the link of each dynamic library.
+As you do this, a command will be inserted into the clipboard which
-inserted into the clipboard which you should add to your project as a
+you should add to your project as a "Run Script" "Build Phase" to
-"Run Script" "Build Phase" to copy the required libraries into the
+copy the required libraries into the app bundle.
-app bundle.
-Whenever you start to get code signing errors restart Xcode.

 For more information consult the [original InjectionIII README](https://github.com/johnno1962/InjectionIII)
 or for the bigger picture see [this swift evolution post](https://forums.swift.org/t/weve-been-doing-it-wrong-all-this-time/72015).